 Place Rug in a Safe Area

-Another attractive option for a baby's nursery are braided rugs.
-Even though they don't offer the same durability, they're easier to wash; and are usually made from organic products that are really affordable.
+Another attractive option for a baby's nursery is braided rugs.
+Even though they don't offer the same durability, they're easier to wash; and are usually made from affordable organic products.
 Keep in mind though, rugs are known to attract and hold on to allergens like dust mites.

 Lastly, choosing a washable rug and rinsing it regularly-- usually every two weeks or so, is the best precaution you can do to prevent the accumulation of allergens.
 Aside from that, take note that large plush rugs hold on to more allergens compared to rugs with a lower pile.
 Likewise, most rugs that are made from organic materials are usually thinner.
 Therefore, they're healthier since they only hold onto fewer allergens.
 To properly care for your rug, it's important to vacuum it at least once a week.
 As a responsible adult, never put your rug in a place where it could serve as a tripping hazard for toddlers.

 - Garden / Landscaping / Patio — 263